VARIOUS ORGANIZATIONS, SOCIETIES & OTHER GROUPS WITH AN ANTARCTIC FOCUS

 Purpose / Focus:

-"The South Georgia Heritage Trust was established to raise funds for two primary reasons.
+"The South Georgia Heritage Trust (SGHT) was established in 2005 to raise funds to support its two primary purposes:

-• Help efforts to conserve and protect those species of indigenous fauna and flora that breed and grow on South Georgia or in the surrounding seas and to raise awareness of threatened species.
+• To help efforts to conserve and protect those species of indigenous fauna and flora that breed and grow on South Georgia or in the surrounding seas and to raise awareness of South Georgia's threatened species

 Source: From the SGHT website.